openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/sosremotecontrol_0_0.md

 * COMMAND\_CLASS\_SENSOR_BINARY (V2)

 * COMMAND\_CLASS\_CONFIGURATION (V1)

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Group 2

 Switch or active the scene existing in the z-wave controller,thus to control other devices in the scene .
 Note:Remote control is communicating with other devices via z-wave network directly, z-wave controller is not involved in.

-This group supports 1 node.
+Association group 2 supports 1 node.

 ## Technical Information